 Our mission is to inspire people about the natural environment.
 We also provide volunteering opportunities in the garden and are a venue for educational activities.
 To read more about our charitable objectives, click here.

 Martineau Gardens is the registered charity that manages the gardens and wildlife area.
-We are a Community Garden, a Social Enterprise and a Visitor Attraction.
+We are a therapeutic Community Garden and a Visitor Attraction.

 Activities at Martineau Gardens include: